Theater and Performance Studies Ph.D.

 - Request that all Test Scores be sent directly to UCLA.

 - Only test scores taken by December 31, 2019 will be accepted.

 - The GRE UCLA Code is 4837 and the Department Code is 2409.

 - Note: The GRE is Required for PHD Applicants.

 Please send all applicable materials to:

 Los Angeles, CA 90095-1622

 Proof of Funding for Visa: U.S. immigration law requires that international applicants, if admitted, show documented evidence that sufficient funds to cover all tuition, fees, transportation, and living expenses are available for the first year of their studies at UCLA.
-This must be proved before a Certificate of Eligibility (I-20 or DS2019) for a visa can be issued.
-For more information about this requirement, visit http://www.grad.ucla.edu/gasaa/admissions/VISAPROC.HTMFor U.S. Citizens and Permanent Residents interested in receiving financial aid, note that the Fellowship Application and Financial Aid Application (FAFSA) deadline for UCLA is March 2, 2014.
-Applicants must complete the FAFSA by this date if they want to be eligible for all awards, work-study, and fellowships that UCLA offers.
-Please visit the FAQ page for additional questions, call 310-206-8441, or e-mail firstname.lastname@example.org.
+This must be proven before a Certificate of Eligibility (I-20 or DS2019) for a visa can be issued.
+For more information about this requirement, visit https://grad.ucla.edu/admissions/visa-procedures/ .